metadaddy-sfdc/Shipify-Node-App/README.md

 1. Open this app in a different browser tab even though he is in Salesforce in another tab.
 2. Login via OAuth
 3. Filter invoices by Warehouse because no context as this app doesn't know where in Salesforce the user is currently in.
-4. Finally, select an Invoice and ship it.
+4. And finally, select an Invoice and ship it.

 ## The Solution